I completely agree with the critics like John Gruber: The London 2012 Olympic games logo is hideous. It’s just inexcusably ugly.

-So… basically it meets the requirements for being a logo?
+So basically, it meets the minimum requirements for being a logo?
 The whole point of creating a logo is to be able to create a brand image around it.
-Anything that can’t be printed with other logos or in different sizes would be simply unacceptable.
+Anything that can’t be printed with other symbols or in different sizes would simply be unacceptable.
 Just because this logo can do these things doesn’t mean it should be picked.

-The last part in that group actually scares me… ‘a basis for a graphic system’ ugggg a whole theme based around this hideous thing… yuck!
+The last part in that group scares me: ‘a basis for a graphic system’ ugggg a whole theme based around this hideous thing… yuck!